Want to learn how the top employers of 2022 became an employer of choice? Read our review here.

 1. Compensation incentives

 Another way to use this style of bonus is to tie it to an employee’s career progression.
-By working with each employee to create a career roadmap where they are able to see the steps and stages they need to reach to hit the next salary band/promotion.
+By working with each employee to create a career roadmap where they are able to see the steps and stages, they'll need to reach to hit the next salary band/promotion.

 2. Recognition incentives

-If you’re concerned about budgets, you'll be pleased to know that there are several cost-effective ways to sincerely and authentically demonstrate appreciation for your staff.
+If you’re concerned about budgets, you'll be pleased to know there are several cost-effective ways to sincerely and authentically demonstrate appreciation for your people.

 In fact, it's often the simple gestures of gratitude that can be the most impactful because they’re direct and personal.